 It would be fair to say this is a commercial blower for people looking for a comfortable operation regardless of the weather.

-- This is has impressive blowing ability – powerful enough to move rocks.
+- This has an impressive blowing ability – powerful enough to move rocks.

 - It starts much more easily and sustains top momentum throughout.

-- It contours around you back making you feel very comfortable.
+- It contours around your back making you feel very comfortable.

-- It’s back self cools enabling you to work comfortably even steaming days.
+- Its back self cools enabling you to work comfortably even on steaming days.